 A FIG will give you the tools that you need to navigate and succeed at The University of Texas at Austin.
 Enrolling in a FIG will give you a number of advantages in your first semester at UT Austin.

 You have a great opportunity to make friends with students who share your academic interests and who are in your classes.

 FIG course groupings are organized around a theme or academic area.
 In addition, these courses satisfy degree requirements and students find it easy to form study groups with their peers in their cluster.
-Visit the orientation brochure page to view the various FIG offerings for fall 2012.
+Visit the orientation brochure page to view the various FIG offerings.